2025 New York City mayoral election: Allegations of Islamophobia and antisemitism

-During an interview on The Brian Lehrer Show, New York Democratic U.S. Senator Kirsten Gillibrand claimed that Mamdani supports violence against Jewish people based on "past positions, particularly references to global jihad".
+During an interview on The Brian Lehrer Show, New York Democratic U.S. senator Kirsten Gillibrand claimed that Mamdani supports violence against Jewish people based on "past positions, particularly references to global jihad".
 These comments and positions could not be substantiated, and were in many cases contradicted by Mamdani's own statements condemning extremism.
 Her office later said she "misspoke" and she apologized to Mamdani.
 New York City-area U.S. Representatives Tom Suozzi, Laura Gillen, and Dan Goldman, as well as California U.S. Representative Eric Swalwell, all criticized Mamdani for past remarks about the phrase "globalize the intifada".

 Like Republicans, Democratic figures attacked Mamdani with references to 9/11.
 Actress and activist Debra Messing, who is a member of the Democratic Party, claimed that Mamdani "celebrates 9/11" and she did not want "a mayor who sides with terrorists".
 She also connected him with Hamas and the October 7 attacks.
 A leaked mailer proposal on behalf of Cuomo's donors received backlash for digitally altering a picture of Mamdani to resemble a stereotype of Muslim terrorists.
 On October 23, while on the WABC radio show Sid and Friends in the Morning, Cuomo asked "God forbid, another 9/11—can you imagine Mamdani in the seat?"
 Sid Rosenberg replied "He'd be cheering", to which Cuomo laughed and stated "That's another problem".
 Mamdani condemned the comments as "disgusting".

 Allegations of homophobia

 Both Mamdani and Cuomo's respective records of LGBT rights came under scrutiny.
 During the primary, several LGBT clubs and organizations reported that Cuomo was ignoring them, including refusing to partake in interviews and questionnaires and skipping mayoral forums by various LGBT clubs and organizations.
 Several organizations and clubs also accused him of simultaneously "inflating his advocacy" on LGBT rights.
+Cuomo was criticized by Mamdani for his father's distribution of homophobic campaign posters against Ed Koch – a closeted gay man – in the 1977 mayoral election; Cuomo denied any connection to the signs.

 During the campaign, Cuomo repeatedly alleged that Mamdani was homophobic due to his dual citizenship in Uganda, a country with a hostile anti-LGBT record.
-Cuomo repeated the claims in October after Mamdani was seen in a recently-taken photo with Ugandan First Deputy Prime Minister Rebecca Kadaga, who pushed for legislation that legalized the death penalty for LGBT Ugandans in 2023.
+Cuomo repeated the claims in October after Mamdani was seen in a recently-taken photo with Ugandan first deputy prime minister Rebecca Kadaga, who pushed for legislation that legalized the death penalty for LGBT Ugandans in 2023.
 Mamdani responded, "Had I known that she was the architect of this horrific legislation and attack on queer Ugandans, I would not have taken it."
 Mamdani affirmed his support for LGBT New Yorkers throughout his mayoral campaign, including promises to establish New York as an LGBTQ+ sanctuary city, as well as expanding support for the LGBTQ+ community.

-Cuomo was criticized by Mamdani for his father's distribution of homophobic campaign posters against Ed Koch – a closeted gay man – in the 1977 mayoral election; Cuomo denied any connection to the signs.
-Cuomo was described as a "close advisor" to his father's 1977 campaign.